cberkhoff/ipa/README.md

 This is very much a work in progress; input is welcome.
 However, see our [contribution guidelines](./CONTRIBUTING.md) for some important notices regarding how to participate in the project.
+Also, a [development guide](./DEVELOPMENT.md) is provided to give a high-level overview of the code.

 ## Getting Started